 - Viable air and surface monitor testing

-- High efficiency particulate air (HEPA) filter/air lock
+- High efficiency particulate air (HEPA) filter/airlock

-- Flooring system are in good condition
+- The flooring system is in good condition

 Biocontamination Hazard Analysis and Control Plan.

 The biocontamination hazard assessment identifies any gaps in current manufacturing practices that individually or combined may lead to unacceptable biocontamination of the diagnostic device and thus affect the required performance.

 At Q6consulting, our mission is simple: We are here to share our expertise to help your business succeed.
 We have a hands-on and straightforward approach to tackling your business needs.